 Patients with NCGS are often extremely sensitive to small amounts of gluten.
 The causes of NCGS are unknown and there are no diagnostic tests that can confirm the diagnosis of this condition.

 The absence of the so-called celiac disease susceptibility HLA DQ genes rules out celiac disease and can suggest NCGS in patients with symptoms of celiac disease.

 Another cause of wheat or gluten sensitivity is wheat starch intolerance.

 Wheat is made up of proteins (gluten) and carbohydrates (starch) which are found together in baked goods and other wheat products.
 Some individuals who are intolerant of or sensitive to wheat, like those with irritable bowel syndrome (IBS), are reacting to wheat starch, which can be fermented by bacteria in the intestines (the microbiome).

 If you have IBS and are sensitive to fermentable sugars and starches, you may have symptoms such as:

 - Belly bloating

 A low FODMAP diet can be difficult to follow.
 UC San Diego gastrointestinal experts can help you with FODMAP and other food intolerances.

 People with wheat starch intolerance and IBS may alleviate symptoms with a low FODMAP diet.
 A low FODMAP diet consists of avoiding or limiting intake of certain carbohydrates that can be found in many natural and processed foods:

-Poorly absorbed carbohydrates can lead to an overgrowth of friendly bacteria in the small intestine, known as small intestinal bacterial overgrowth, or SIBO.
+Another cause of intolerance of wheat and other starches is due to the overgrowth of friendly bacteria in the small intestine, known as small intestinal bacterial overgrowth, or SIBO.